RESEARCH STARTER

 Because the symptoms found across psychotic disorders greatly overlap, differential diagnosis of these conditions is often challenging.
 If a patient presents with psychotic symptoms, each of the psychotic disorders is considered when making a differential diagnosis.
 When diagnosing a psychotic disorder, it is important for mental health professionals to first obtain a thorough personal and family history of the patient.
 Information about the onset and course of presenting symptoms should also be obtained.
 If necessary, a physical examination or laboratory tests may be required to rule out other causes of the symptoms, such as brain injury.

 Often, other psychotic disorders, such as schizoaffective disorder or schizophreniform disorder, must be ruled out from schizophrenia.
 The duration of psychotic symptoms will help differentiate whether the disorder is schizophrenia, schizophreniform disorder, or brief psychotic disorder.
-The length of affective impairment as well as the overlap between mood and psychotic symptoms is often helpful when distinguishing between schizoaffective disorder and psychotic mood disorder.
-The presence of other conditions, such as dementia or amnesic episodes, along with psychotic symptoms may aid in differential diagnosis as well.
+The length of affective impairment, as well as the overlap between mood and psychotic symptoms, is often helpful when distinguishing between schizoaffective disorder and psychotic mood disorder.
+The presence of other conditions, such as dementia or amnesic episodes, along with psychotic symptoms, may aid in differential diagnosis as well.

 Etiological Factors

 Diathesis-stress models have been proposed as a way to explain the onset and development of many of the psychotic disorders.
 In this view, the diathesis, or underlying predisposition to illness, remains latent and unexpressed until it interacts with a sufficient amount of environmental stress.
 Individuals may vary in terms of the amount of their underlying diathesis and the stress required to bring about disorder.
 If an individual has a large diathesis, less stress is required to bring about illness onset.
-Conversely, if an individual with a substantial genetic diathesis is in a relatively low-stress environment, he or she may be protected from developing the illness.
+Conversely, if an individual with a substantial genetic diathesis is in a relatively low-stress environment, they may be protected from developing the illness.
 Diathesis-stress models have formed the basis for research on the role of genetic and environmental factors in the development of schizophrenia and related psychotic disorders.

 Treatment Approaches